atharva21-stack/-GPU-Inference-Profiler-Optimizer/README.md

-# GPU Optimizer for ML Models
+# GPU Optimizer for Machine Learning

-Welcome to the GPU Optimizer for ML Models!
-This project aims to optimize GPU performance for machine learning models, leveraging advanced techniques and a wide array of technologies.
+Hey there!
+This is a small tool I’ve been exploring to understand how to speed up ML model inference on the GPU.
+The goal is simple: analyze where time is being spent and try to fix it using CUDA and performance profiling.

 ## Table of Contents
 - [Introduction](#introduction)